Chapter 3:

 Although for Sasaki, even though he's out cold.
 It seemed like a normal thing for that to happen to him.
 He thinks that being out cold gives better sleep quality than actually trying to sleep.

-Soft agitated footsteps suddenly rushed over to the small stairway.
+Soft, agitated footsteps suddenly rushed over to the small stairway.

 A small fair girl with short dark hair wearing a plain white dress had appeared atop the stairs.
-Although her hair wasn't that short as to be considered a man's haircut, it was also long enough for it to cover her other eye slightly, reaching shoulder length.
+Although her hair wasn't too short as to be considered a man's haircut, it was also long enough for it to cover her other eye slightly, reaching shoulder length.

 Her jade eyes stared down onto Sasaki, who was lying unconscious in the middle of the stairway.
 She touched him, rubbing his hair softly with an endearing smile on her face.